UKHomeOffice/system-register/README.md

 ## Prerequisites

-- pre-commit [^1]
+- pre-commit <sup>†</sup>
 - Java 11+ JDK
 - Node 10
 - Maven
 - Yarn
 - Docker & docker-compose

-[^1]:
-    There are Git hooks in this repository that perform linting before commits.
+<sup>†</sup> There are Git hooks in this repository that perform linting before commits.
 Use pre-commit to install these:

-    `pre-commit install`
+    pre-commit install

 ## Development